-The bill amends the Revised Code to enhance the training and certification requirements for law enforcement officers in Ohio.
+The bill amends various sections of the Revised Code to improve the training and hiring processes for law enforcement officers in Ohio.
 It introduces a new section, 109.791, which empowers the Ohio peace officer training commission to develop additional training courses for officers at or above the rank of sergeant.
 Additionally, it modifies section 109.804 to mandate a 40-hour training course for newly appointed chiefs of police, focusing on essential topics such as diversity training and community-police relations.
-The commission is responsible for determining the course content and ensuring it is offered at least semiannually, with newly appointed chiefs required to complete the training within six months of their appointment.
+The bill also provides for equivalency exemptions for certain training topics and allows for deferrals of training requirements due to medical disabilities.

 Statutes affected: